internationaltouch/internationaltouch.github.io/_policy/world-ranking.md

 ## Definitions

 Average
-:   the number calculated by dividing the sum of the values in the set by the number of values in
+:   the number calculated by dividing the sum of the values in a set by the number of values in
     the set

+Decay
+:   a gradual decrease applied to ranking points over time to place greater importance on more
+    recent results

+Factor
+:   a fact or circumstance that contributes to the calculation of ranking points per match

 NTA
 :   National Touch Association